jmackey-astro/PION/README.txt

 libraries must have failed to compile.

-If all went well, there should be no error messages and there should be two executable files in ../ (i.e. the pion root directory):
+If all went well, there should be no error messages and there should be two executable files in ../ (i.e. the PION root directory):
  - "icgen_serial" for generating initial conditions, and
  - "pion_serial" for running the code.
 Most code options are decided at run-time not compile-time, so you